linkovich2/StarboundExtended/README.md

 @todo
 ======
-- Remove tileGrid icon from UI completely
+- Determine how to add inventory space with back items or tech
-- Move inventory tiles to fit UI a little better if possible
+- Determine how to add mobile storage